syntasso/instruqt-kubecon/10-update-the-deployment-when-tag-changes/assignment.md

   --patch='{"spec":{"imageTag": "v1"}}'
 ```

-You can now see three things happen.
+You can now see a few things happen.

 First, you can see the log lines in the `Run Shell` tab indicate an image tag change:

 ```
+INFO    Hello from your new website reconciler "v1"!    {"controller": "website"...}
+INFO    Deployment for website "website-sample" already exists" {"controller": "website"...}
+INFO    Image tag has updated from "abangser/todo-local-storage:latest" to "abangser/todo-local-storage:v1"     {"controller": "website"...}
 ```

 Then you can see the pods be replaced with new ones (notice the very young `AGE` value):